python-elective-kea/fall2023/docs/_sources/ses6.rst.txt

 `Solution <exercises/solution/08_decorators/solutions.rst>`_

-With this function as a starting point:
+With this function as a starting point

 .. code:: python
    :linenos: